openforcefield/openforcefield.org/content/community/news/science-updates/2024-03-26_sage_220/index.md

 ![image](sulfamides.jpg)

 ## Epoxides
-In Sage 2.1.0, parameters are assigned in a heirarchical fashion, so any parameter that comes later in the list supercedes a parameter that is listed earlier.
+In Sage 2.1.0, parameters are assigned in a heirarchical fashion, so any parameter that comes later in the list supersedes a parameter that is listed earlier.
 Our 3-membered ring internal angle is `a3`, which is third in the parameter order.
-However, for epoxide groups, the C-O-C internal angle was being overridden by `a28`, which is a generic parameter covering any R-O-R angle that appears later in the parameter list and thus takes precedence.
+However, for epoxide groups, the C-O-C internal angle was being overridden by `a28`.
+Parameter `a28` is a generic parameter covering any R-O-R angle, and it appears later in the parameter list and thus takes precedence.
 Because `a28` is a generic parameter, its equilibrium value is around 112 degrees, which is appropriate for many R-O-R angles, but not for epoxide, which should be closer to 60.
 This led to substantially distorted geometries for the epoxide group, including increased C-O-C angles, decreased C-C-O angles, and increased C-C bonds.
 This was fixed in Sage 2.2.0.